By Adina Pernell and Laurie Maemura

-The play began with moody ambience, late 80’s techno music blared out of the overhead speakers as Pink Passion, the lead character, danced suggestively in a pink leopard print dress when she met DeShawn, a promising young Black man who drives a mercedes and is socially and economically well off.
+The play began with a moody ambience, late 80’s techno music blared out of the overhead speakers as Pink Passion, the lead character, danced suggestively in a pink leopard print dress when she met DeShawn, a promising young Black man who drives a Mercedes and is socially and economically well off.

 His character serves as a foil to Ace, played by R. Shawntez Jackson, a neighborhood gangster who loves Pink but is confused with his own sexuality.